Ottawa's police chief resigns amid truck protest in Canada

 Ford said the siege in Ottawa is complicated by the presence of children in the protest.
 “They have kids there.
 We don’t want anything to happen to kids.
 Bring your kids home,” he said.

 The busiest and most important border crossing, the Ambassador Bridge, was reopened on Sunday after police arrested dozens of demonstrators.
-The nearly week-long siege that had disrupted auto production in both countries.
+The nearly week-long siege had disrupted auto production in both countries, but it was returning to normal on Tuesday.

 Authorities also said traffic was moving again at the Pacific Highway border crossing south of Vancouver.
 The Mounties said officers ordered demonstrators out late Monday and several were arrested.

+“While we have seen progress it is important that we continue to secure that progress going forward," Mendicino said.

-One of the protest organizers in the capital vowed on Monday not to back down in the face of pressure from the government.
-“There are no threats that will frighten us.
-We will hold the line,” Tamara Lich said.
+Protesters in the capital appeared to be more entrenched, vowing not to back down in the face of pressure from the government.

 The protests have drawn support from right-wing extremists in Canada and have been cheered on in the U.S. by Fox News personalities and conservatives such as Donald Trump.